4. Processes with Markovian increments#

 4.3.2.
 An economic rationale#

-A special case of what is called recursive utility, represents preferences using recursively constructed continuation values.
-As an illustration, let \(V_t\) be the date \(t\) continuation value.
-Suppose that for \({\widehat C}_t = \log C_t\),
+Recursive utility represents preferences using recursively-constructed continuation values.
+As an illustration, let \(V_t\) be the date \(t\) continuation value used to rank current and future consumption, and let \({\widehat V}_t\) denotes its logarithm.
+Suppose that for the logarithm of consumption, \({\widehat C}_t = \log C_t\),

 which can be solved forward to obtain:

-Thus this limiting case gives discounted expected logarithmic utility as way to assess alternative consumption processes.
+Thus this limiting case gives discounted expected logarithmic utility as a way to assess alternative consumption processes.

 When the process \(\{ {\mathbb D} X_t\}\) is highly persistent, there is said to be substantial “long-run risk” in consumption.
 [Bansal and Yaron, 2004] also consider a process governing stochastic volatility that we abstract from in the computations that follow.
 While the illustrative calculations in what follows use the VAR-type application of [Hansen et al., 2008], some of the basic insights extend much more generally.